This article is for Instructors. Click here for the student article.

 Markers: Markers are a set of labels that you create for preset responses on a video.
 They are time-coded to the video within the comment stream.
 See Creating a Marker Set for more.

 Group Discussion: Allows all participants to see each others' comments.
 (Note: This option is only available after selecting the Comment Only activity type.)
+If this setting is disabled, then all sessions will be individually graded.

 Here you can add a structured evaluation to the Activity.
 You can add either an Instructor Rubric and/or a Peer/Self-Evaluation Rubric.
 For more on using rubrics, see Creating a Rubric.